MaurizeDev/Python-RandomPasswordGenerator/README.md

-# Random Password Generator - Final Python Project (July 2024)
+# Random Password Generator

 ## Overview
-This project is a **Random Password Generator** developed as the final project for a 4-week Python course in July 2024.
+This project is a **Random Password Generator** developed as the final project for a 4-week Python course.
 The program generates secure, random passwords based on user-defined specifications such as total password length, the number of letters, digits, and special characters.
 It also provides the option to save the password in a `.txt` file and measures the time taken to generate the password.

-The code was written in 2 days as part of a programming exercise, and includes various future plans for improvements, such as a GUI, stronger password recommendations, and multi-language support.
+The code was written in 2 days as part of a programming exercise, and includes various future plans for improvements, such as a GUI, password strength checker, and multi-language support.

 ## Features
 - **User-defined password length**: The user can choose the length of the password or allow the program to default to a 30-character password